19 Hooper Street

 Ursula later married Robert Howell, a railway guard, and the family moved to Doncaster for railway work.
 Rosella married labourer John Lambert and stayed in the Mill Road area of Cambridge.
 William Leah married and raised a family in Bishop’s Stortford.

-In 1891 the inhabitants were retired leather dresser Richard Farr, his second wife Sarah, and a lodger, carpenter John Clark.
 Ten years later John Clark was living at no. 16 with his wife and family.

 By 1911 Cecil had married and was raising a family nearby in Devonshire Road.
 William remained a bachelor until Hephzibah died in 1922, at which point he immediately married Mabel Merry, a local woman who worked in service.
 William was 50 and Mabel was 35.
-Mabel outlived William by some years, and was still living at 19 Hooper Street in 1966.
+Mabel outlived William by some years, and was still living at 19 Hooper Street in 1970.

-UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, and electoral registers.
+UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers and trade directories.